tekichan/belle-bible/README.md

   ],
 ...
 ```
-5. Modify **app.module.ts** to include **BibleHelpComponent** as one of entryComponents because we will load BibleHelpComponent with MatBottomSheet imperatively.
+7. Modify **app.module.ts** to include **BibleHelpComponent** as one of entryComponents because we will load BibleHelpComponent with MatBottomSheet imperatively.
 ```
 ...
   entryComponents: [BibleHelpComponent],
 ...
 ```
-6. Modify **index.html** to include Material icons.
+8. Modify **index.html** to include Material icons.
 ```
   <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
   <link href="https://fonts.googleapis.com/css?family=Roboto:300,400,500" rel="stylesheet">
 ```
+9. Modify html files to implement the "view" components.
+- `app.component.html` includes **app-bible-nav** only to show bible-nav component when the app starts.
+- `bible-nav.component.html`
+- `bible-chapters.component.html`
+- `bible-verses.component.html`
+- `bible-help.component.html`

+10. Create **bible-service** to integrate external resources or data set. `bible.service.ts` is to retrieve bible content, which is stored in the same location. `text-to-speech.service.ts` is to request Text-To-Spech service from a third party TTS provider.

+11. Run `ng serve` for a local development server.
+Preview the app in the serve.
+Fine tune codes and logics.

+12. Build the app for production deployment.
+`ng build --prod --base-href "https://tekichan.github.io/belle-bible/"`

+13. Deploy the app to Github Pages.
+Browse the app at [https://tekichan.github.io/belle-bible/](https://tekichan.github.io/belle-bible/).
+`ngh --dir=dist/belle-bible`

 ## *A little bit about Angular CLI*
 ### Development server